RootSystemML/RootSystemML.github.io/index.md

 See [the file format page](format) for a detailed description of the features and constraints of RSML.

 #####Examples
-[The examples page](examples) provides some RSML files as well as the images they have been constructed from.
+[The examples page](examples) provides some RSML files and the images they have been constructed from.

 #####Software
 The RSML format has been implemented in the following software: